tldr-pages/tldr/pages/common/pnmtopalm.md

 `pnmtopalm -colormap {{path/to/file.pnm}} > {{path/to/file.palm}}`

-- Specify the bitpap's density:
+- Specify the bitmap's density:

 `pnmtopalm -density {{72|108|144|216|288}} {{path/to/file.pnm}} > {{path/to/file.palm}}`